Pittsburgh Yellow Jackets: Entry into USAHA

-In late October, 1920, the United States Amateur Hockey Association was formed, with Schooley and W.S.
-Haddock serving as co-founders and respectively acting as the league's secretary-treasurer and president.
+In late October, 1920, the United States Amateur Hockey Association was formed, with Schooley and William S. Haddock serving as co-founders and respectively acting as the league's secretary-treasurer and president.
 The team that had been playing under the PAA banner reorganized as the Pittsburgh Hockey Club, shedding the red and gray colors of the PAA for new uniforms of black and gold.
 An original member of the USAHA, the team played only a few exhibition games in its inaugural season before suspending operations because of eligibility problems.
 It was reapproved for league play for the following season.
-The team became known as the Yellow Jackets.
+The team would not become known as the Yellow Jackets until the 1922–23 season.

 "Pittsburgh's Canadians"

 According to former sports reporter Paul Sullivan, who covered hockey for much of his life for the Pittsburgh Gazette Times and later the Pittsburgh Sun-Telegraph, the USAHA was not a completely amateur league.
 Sullivan noted that even though the USAHA was called an amateur league, "They didn't come down from Canada because they thought Pittsburgh was a nice place."
 The eastern teams of USAHA soon imported Canadian players, to add to their rosters of local players.
 In February 1923, Schooley invited Lionel Conacher, a future Hall of Famer, to come to Pittsburgh and officiate games, "to see if the crowd would take to him".
 Schooley then asked Conacher to play with the Pittsburgh Yellow Jackets in a four-game series against his former team, the Toronto Aura Lee hockey team, and against the Hamilton Tigers.
 Conacher impressed the Pittsburgh fans by scoring 11 of the Yellow Jackets' 23 goals in the four games.
 Schooley then used his connections in the Pittsburgh media to promote Conacher to the city's hockey fans.
 After seeing how well the fans took to Conacher, Schooley made him the team's captain, and asked him to invite a number of his friends to play for the Yellow Jackets.
 These players included Harold Cotton, Hib Milks, Harold Darragh, Rodger Smith, Duke McCurry, "Tex" White and goalie Roy Worters.

 Dick Carroll, who had coached the Toronto Arenas to the Stanley Cup in 1918, was appointed the team's coach once Conacher and his teammates arrived in Pittsburgh for the 1923–24 season by Schooley.
 However the use of Canadian players drew criticism, with the Boston-based teams leading the charge.
 In one instance, the Boston Herald questioned why: "Boston hockey … [was] hooked up with Pittsburgh at all… [After all] the best hockey in Boston is played by our own boys … [and Pittsburgh hockey] … is played mainly by a bunch of traveling mercenaries, who practically all are of Canadian birth and training."
 Boston Herald columnist W.E.
 Mullins referred to the Yellow Jackets as "Pittsburgh's Canadians".
 These imported players joined current Yellow Jackets players Dinny Manners and Herb Drury, the latter of whom was about to win his second silver medal as a member of the U.S. Olympic hockey team.